Oilers' Green joins list of players opting out of NHL return - WHIZ News

-Edmonton’s Mike Green and Vancouver’s Sven Baertschi are opting out.
+Edmonton’s Mike Green and Boston’s Steven Kampfer are opting out.
 Dallas defenseman Roman Polak isn’t reporting for now, and Tampa Bay captain Steven Stamkos isn’t reporting at full strength.

 In the aftermath of a deal being struck to resume the NHL season, Aug.
-1, Green and Baertschi on Saturday joined Calgary defenseman Travis Hamonic among players choosing not to participate in the expanded 24-team playoffs.
+1, Green, Kampfer and Vancouver’s Sven Baertschi on Saturday joined Calgary defenseman Travis Hamonic among players choosing not to participate in the expanded 24-team playoffs.

 “Due to the uncertainties surrounding COVID-19 and after much consideration, I’ve decided for deeply personal family health reasons not to participate in the return to play,” Green said in a statement released by the Oilers.